Why Do You Need a Tooth Replaced?

 No insurance?
 No problem.
 Flossy is a pay-as-you-go dental service where you only pay for the procedures you receive.
 There are no membership fees or annual dues – you only pay for what you get.

 Did we mention you can save up to 50% on most dental procedures without a waiting period?
-That means you can get a tooth extracted for just $98 immediately.
+That means you can get a tooth extracted for much less than the retail price.
 Plus, we vigorously vet our dentists to ensure you’re getting the highest quality treatment.

 Losing teeth is rarely ideal, but the good news is that there are plenty of options for getting the gaps replaced.